philgentric/klik/README.md

-# Klik: a file system explorer/manager with a strong focus readability
+# Klik: a file system explorer/manager with a strong focus on readability

 Klik has been designed for people who, while not 'visually impaired', do not have 10/10 on both eyes.

 [En Français](LISEZ_MOI.md)
 (klik is available in Breton, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish)